v3shn/IPGhost/README.md

 ## IPGhost

-IPGhost is a powerful Ethical Hacking tool designed to enhance your anonymity and privacy on the internet by leveraging the Tor network.
-It automatically changes your IP address, making it difficult for anyone to track your online activities.
+IPGhost is a tool for ethical hackers.
+It helps you stay private and anonymous online by changing your IP address through the Tor network.
+This makes it hard for anyone to track what you do on the internet.

 ## Features
 - Automatic installation of required dependencies (`Tor`, `curl`, `jq`).